deoxy-llc/Karthick/campaign-data/readme.md

-For "clicks", multiple URLs are associated with the same email.
+For "clicks", sometimes multiple URLs are associated with the same email.
 In that case, add up the click numbers and report a total.
 The following is an example:

 EMAIL URL 1MinColumn-Clicks